 - To utilize marked carpool spaces a Cal Poly Carpool permit and staff parking permit must be displayed.
 After 10:00 a.m., all valid staff parking permits will be honored in these designated spaces.
 Registered carpoolers must arrive on campus together to be eligible for this privilege.

 Back to top

 Section 4: Resident Student Parking

 - 4.1 Resident Parking Designations

-- Student residents may only purchase resident parking permits.
-Student residents are not allowed to purchase any other type of permit, unless bringing a motorcycle and purchasing a motorcycle parking permit.
+- Non-Freshman residents may only purchase resident parking permits.
+Student residents are not allowed to purchase ANY other type of permit.

 - 4.3 Use of Non-Resident Lots

 - Unless otherwise noted on signs or marked on wheel stops/curbs, R (Resident) permits are honored in any of the following zones after 5:00 p.m.: General, Staff (excluding marked 7am-10pm and 24/7 staff spaces), and Sponsored Guest or limited time zones for the posted time limit.
 R permits are not valid in these spaces after 7:00 a.m., Monday -Friday.
 R (Resident) permits are not honored in metered spaces or in the Grand Avenue parking structure at any time.

 - 4.4 Unauthorized Use of Resident Parking